Beach Wedding Nails for the Bride: 30 Ideas That Survive Sand, Sun & Salt Water

 Almond, oval, and squoval shapes consistently outperform other styles for beach brides in both durability and photos.

-According to Botanist Nails, these three shapes rank as the most popular for summer and beach weddings because they’re photogenic, comfortable, and less prone to snagging.
+These three shapes rank as the most popular for summer and beach weddings, as Botanist Nails notes, because they’re photogenic, comfortable, and less prone to snagging.
 Dramatic coffin or stiletto shapes may look striking indoors, but they catch on everything from sarongs to sand.

 For finishes, the trend is unmistakably toward soft luminosity.
-According to The Knot’s 2026 wedding nail trends report, 7 out of 10 top bridal nail styles are subtle and beach-friendly, including barely-there French tips, silky pink nails, pastels beyond pink (like lavender milk), pearlescent and chrome finishes, and classic blush or champagne.
+The Knot’s 2026 wedding nail trends report finds that 7 out of 10 top bridal nail styles are subtle and beach-friendly, including barely-there French tips, silky pink nails, pastels beyond pink (like lavender milk), pearlescent and chrome finishes, and classic blush or champagne.

 Here are 30 ideas organized by vibe: